databricks/spark-xml/README.md

 * `excludeAttribute` : Whether you want to exclude tags of elements as fields or not.
 Default is false.
 * `treatEmptyValuesAsNulls` : Whether you want to treat whitespaces as a null value.
 Default is false.
 * `failFast` : Whether you want to fail when it fails to parse malformed rows in XML files, instead of dropping the rows.
 Default is false.
+* `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
+This will be the prefix for field names.
+Default is `@`.
+* `valueTag`: The tag used for the value when there are attributes in the element having no child.
+Default is `#VALUE`.

 When writing files the API accepts several options:
 * `path`: location of files.
 Similar to Spark can accept standard Hadoop globbing expressions.
 * `rowTag`: The row tag of your xml files to treat as a row.
 For example, in this xml `<books> <book><book> ...</books>`, the appropriate value would be `book`.
 Default is `ROW`.
 * `rootTag`: The root tag of your xml files to treat as the root.
 For example, in this xml `<books> <book><book> ...</books>`, the appropriate value would be `books`.
 Default is `ROWS`.
 * `nullValue`: The value to write `null` value.
 Default is string `null`.
+* `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
+This will be the prefix for field names.
+Default is `@`.
+* `valueTag`: The tag used for the value when there are attributes in the element having no child.
+Default is `#VALUE`.

 Currently it supports the shorten name useage.
 You can use just `xml` instead of `com.databricks.spark.xml` from Spark 1.5.0+